total-typescript/total-typescript-book/book-content/book.md

 Object literal may only specify known properties, but 'artsist' does not exist in type 'Album'.
 Did you mean to write 'artist'?
 ```

-In this case, TypeScript has given us a great error for this situation, and even a suggestion on what we should write.
+That's because we've said that the `album` variable needs to be of type `Album`, but we've misspelled `artist` as `artsist`.
+TypeScript is telling us that we've made a mistake, and even suggests the correct spelling.

 ### Dealing With Far-Away Errors

-However, sometimes TypeScript won't give you an error in the exact spot that you need to.
+However, sometimes TypeScript will give you an error in a more unhelpful spot.

 In this example, we have a `FunctionThatReturnsString` type that represents a function that returns a string.
 An `exampleFunction` that is given that type is defined, but it returns a number instead of a string.